kessler/darkmagic/README.md

 * reduce boilerplate code
 * reduce usage of require()

-This di relies heavily on the module system, it does not cache the dependencies you create [**](#fine-print) as a result, one injector is use for one process.
-You can create more injectors but they will share the same underlying require cache.

 Please read the [origin of the name section](#dark-magic---full-disclosure) before proceeding.

 ## example